 The Meals Ministry prepares and delivers meals to the homes of members who are sick, who have experienced a death in the family, or have other special needs.
 (Contact person: Fran Frank)

 Back Pack Ministry provides non-perishable food items for needy children in our community schools.
 These items are placed in backpacks on Fridays during the school year to ensure that these children will have food over the weekend.
 In conjunction with another sister church, we currently provide for 35 children at Bellview Elementary School.
 We also provide clothing, as needed, for the school's clothes closet.
-(Contact person: Romana Ulrich)
+(Contact person: Martha Watson)

 Baby Bottle Boomerang is a fundraiser for Safe Harbor, a non-profit organization offering counseling, education, spiritual guidance, and resources for pregnant teens and other women.
 The goal is to guide them in making decisions other than the abortion of their unborn child.
 Safe Harbor's funding comes solely from churches and other caring individuals.
 Baby bottles are distributed to church families and used to collect spare change for the organization.
 (Contact person: Gwen Henry)

 Healing Hearts Ministry is a support ministry for widowed and divorced women.
 The group meets the second Monday of each month.
 (Contact person: Sammie Carter 850-207-0963)

 Hearts for the Homebound is a ministry that cares for the homebound by visiting and delivering special gifts.
 Prayer and scripture reading is also an important part of the visits.
 The Brotherhood is also involved in this vital ministry.
 The visits are enjoyed by all!
 (Contact person: Sammie Carter)